kikwit/kikwit/README.md

 ### Interceptors

-Interceptors are middlewafunctions that are configured to run before or after an action.
+Interceptors are middlere wafunctions that are configured to run before or after an action.
 They can be used for logging, authorization, etc...

 Kikwit supports defining interceptors using decorators on the controller or action levels.